-"Controlled marketing" Protocol
+APPENDIX 8 "Controlled marketing" Protocol and Checklist

-Controlled Marketing - At the discretion of the State Veterinarian and in consultation with USDA APHIS, poultry that are infected with or exposed to H5/H7 INFLUENZA A may be allowed to move for controlled marketing in accordance with 9 CFR 56.5 (c) and the following requirements.
+Controlled Marketing - At the discretion of the State Veterinarian and in consultation with USDA APHIS, poultry that are infected with H5/H7 INFLUENZA A may be allowed to move for controlled marketing in accordance with 9 CFR 56.5 (c) and the following requirements.

-- 1. Poultry infected with or exposed to H5/H7 INFLUENZA A will not be transported to processing until approved by the State Veterinarian. - 2.
-Strict biosecurity measures must be maintained to ensure that the virus does not spread during the extended time that the flock needs to clear the virus and meet conditions for movement to processing. - 3.
-The flock must be sampled and tested negative for H5/H7 Influenza A virus within 72 hours prior to movement.
-Approved virus detection tests such as rRT-PCR or virus isolation must be used. - 4.
+- 1. Poultry infected with H5/H7 INFLUENZA A will not be transported to processing until approved by the State Veterinarian. - 3.
+Strict biosecurity measures must be maintained to ensure that the virus does not spread during the extended time that the flock needs to clear the virus and meet conditions for movement to processing.
+To be considered virus negative would require that the flock has been tested by RT-PCR or VI a minimum of 2 times at least 7 days apart.
+The last test should be conducted within 72 hours of processing.
+Sample size is 33 swabs per house. - 4.
 Flocks moved for controlled marketing must be the last poultry marketed during the week they are marketed. - 5.
 All personnel involved in the load out must observe strict biosecurity procedures including disinfection of all clothing, footwear, vehicles, and equipment that leave the farm. - 6.
 All vehicles and containers transporting the flock to processing must be thoroughly cleaned and disinfected at the facility after unloading. - 7.
-Following controlled marketing of a flock cleaning and disinfection of the premises, litter handling, and quarantine release will be performed according to Appendix 11.
+Following controlled marketing of a flock cleaning and disinfection of the premises, litter handling, and quarantine release will be performed according to Appendix 13.